 The public may address the Board at their regular meetings during the two times indicated on the agenda using the following procedures:

 - Remarks by individuals are limited to three minutes.
 Individuals should state name, address and organization represented.
 During this time, the Board listens to comments from the public but does not engage in dialogue or render decisions.
 Attendees must register their intention to participate in the public portion of the meeting upon their arrival at the meeting.

 - If a large group plans to attend, notification should be made to the Superintendent at least one (1) day prior to the meeting to assure seating for the group.
 They are requested to select up to five representatives to speak on their behalf for a total of not more than fifteen minutes.

 - Individuals addressing the Board shall abide by the rules of common courtesy.
 The meeting cannot be used to make personal attacks against a Board member or district employee which are totally unrelated to the manner in which the Board member or employee performs his duties.

-- An individual wishing to address the Board of Education and needing more than the three minutes, should make his/her request to the Superintendent at least seven days before the regular meeting so that an appropriate length of time (no more than 15 minutes) may be indicated on the agenda.
+- An individual wishing to address the Board of Education and needing more than the three minutes, should make his/her request to the Superintendent at least 10 days before the regular meeting so that an appropriate length of time (no more than 15 minutes) may be indicated on the agenda.

 Minutes of Board of Education Meetings

-Minutes of Board meetings are available to the public for download, copying, or inspection eight business days after a meeting at the Board of Education Office.
+Minutes of Board meetings are available to the public for inspection eight business days after a meeting at the Board of Education Office.
 Approved minutes are available five business days after the meeting at which they were approved.
 Copies of the minutes shall also be available at the reasonable estimated cost for printing or copying.

 Upon oral or written request for subscription and payment of a fee established by the Board, minutes shall be mailed to any person or business by First Class Mail.
 The subscription may be valid for up to six (6) months.
 For more information about minutes, call 734-401-4005.